dekuNukem/bob_cassette_rewinder/README.md

-# Bob Cassette Rewinder: Defeating Dishwasher DRM for 1/75 Operating Cost
+# Bob Cassette Rewinder: Hacking Dishwasher DRM for 1/75 Operating Cost

 How I defeated the detergent cassette DRM of [Bob Dishwasher](https://daan.tech/en/product/bob-mini-dishwasher/), to refill it for 1/75 of the cost of buying new.